TIBCOSoftware/snappydata/docs/programming_guide/scala_interpreter.md

 val collectedNumbers = numbersRdd.map(multiply(\_, 2).toString()).collect()
 ```

 The execution of the last line fails as the closure cannot be serialized due to this issue.
-This is referring to the function **multiple** that is defined outside the closure.
+This is referring to the function **multiply** that is defined outside the closure.

 Similarly, even the following example fails: